OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 Your Office Add-in might depend on a specific Office application (also called an Office host) or on specific members of the Office JavaScript Library (office.js).
 For example, your add-in might:

-- Run in a single Office application (e.g., Word or Excel), or several applications.
+- Run in a single Office application (for example, Word or Excel), or several applications.
 - Make use of Office JavaScript APIs that are only available in some versions of Office.
 For example, the volume-licensed perpetual version of Excel 2016 doesn't support all Excel-related APIs in the Office JavaScript library.

 In these situations, you need to ensure that your add-in is never installed on Office applications or Office versions in which it cannot run.